-Instead, it is a driver for considered decision-making – right across our community, as individuals, organisations and Government.
+Biosphere designation, and its global functions, are a basis for considered decision-making – right across our community, as individuals, organisations and Government.

-It’s always encouraging to hear people say ‘we should do this because we are a Biosphere’ because it means we value and respect our hard-earned status and want it to drive our Island forward as a place we are proud to live in, work in and visit – and as a place where we all work together for a sustainable future.
+It’s always encouraging to hear people say ‘we should/shouldn't do this because we are a Biosphere’ because it means we value and respect our hard-earned status and want it to be a true 'site for sustainable development'.

-Please visit our website www.biosphere.im, follow us on facebook, Instagram, Twitter and LinkedIn and feel free to contact us via Biosphere@gov.im
+Please visit our website www.biosphere.im, follow us on facebook, Instagram, Twitter, LinkedIn and YouTube and feel free to contact us via Biosphere@gov.im

 Photo by Catharine Devine, one of Our Photographers.